hsf-training/hsf-training-ml-webpage/_episodes/14-ttZ.md

 {: .challenge}

 > ## Challenge
+> Run the previous cell and start a new cell.
 > 1. concatenate the list `all_MC_ttZ` into an array `X_ttZ`.
 This is similar to `X` in [the 'Data Preprocessing' lesson](https://hsf-training.github.io/hsf-training-ml-webpage/07-Data_Preprocessing/index.html).
 > 2. concatenate the list `all_y_ttZ` into an array `y_ttZ`.
 This is similar to `y` in [the 'Data Preprocessing' lesson](https://hsf-training.github.io/hsf-training-ml-webpage/07-Data_Preprocessing/index.html).
 >